xashru/algorithms/gray_code.md

 `01`
 `10`
 `11`
-Now if we insert `0` at the begining of all these strings we still have a valid gray code because they will still only differ on one bit (which they did before).
+Now if we insert `0` at the beginning of all these strings we still have a valid gray code because they will still only differ on one bit (which they did before).
 But now we have *n* bit strings and we have already got half the required strings for *n* bit.
 `000`
 `001`
 `010`
 `011`
 How do we construct the other half?
 Well that's easy.
-We just add `1` at the begining now.
+We just add `1` at the beginning now.
 `100`
 `101`
 `110`
 `111`
 Are we done?
-If we just concatanate the above two lists we have
+If we just concatenate the above two lists we have
 **`000`**
 `001`
 `010`